julianlk522/FITM/README.md

 ### Features

+-Favorite tmaps
+    -add favorites col to users table
+    -'Add to Favorites' button on other user's tmap -'Favorites' link on tmap
+    -{user}'s favorite tmaps page
+-Show global tag on tag page
+-Jump from filtered tmap to global map with same filters -Summaries query row limit
 -Fix broken auto og:image
     -e.g., coolers.co image should not have been added -Add realistic limits to various actions